pbrao08/terraform-workshop/day1/README.md

 - Locking: Prevents concurrent modifications to the state file.
 Which means only one person can apply the changes at a time.
 - State Management: Import existing infrastructure into Terraform state.
+- You can use the `terraform state list` command to list all resources in the state file.
+- You can use the `terraform state show` command to show details about a specific resource in the state file.
 - Resources:
     - https://developer.hashicorp.com/terraform/cli/state
     - https://learn.hashicorp.com/tutorials/terraform/state